andreapasquale94/ESAInterpolationFiles.jl/README.md

 _ESA Interpolation Files made easy._

 Ipf.jl is a Julia library that provides fast and allocation-free access to binary ESA/ESOC interpolation files or IPF.
-Completely written in Julia, it enables Automatic-Differentiation (AD) via [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) across all of its function calls.
+Completely written in Julia, it enables Automatic-Differentiation (AD) via [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl) and [TaylorSeries.jl](https://github.com/JuliaDiff/TaylorSeries.jl) across all of its function calls.

 ## Usage